openstack-archive/fuel-plugin-nsxv/doc/user/source/limitations.rst

 Limitations
 ===========

-Nested clusters are not supported
+Vcenter cluster names must be unique within the data center
 ---------------------------------

 vCenter inventory allows user to form hierarchy by organizing vSphere entities into folders.
 Clusters by default are created on first level of hierarchy, then they can be put into folders.
-Plugin supports clusters that are located on first level of hierarchy, if you have cluster inside folder that you want to use it for OpenStack you have to put it on first level of hierarchy.
+Plugin supports the clusters that are located on all levels of the hierarchy, thus cluster names must be unique.

 Incompatible roles are explicitly hidden
 ----------------------------------------